sandhyaparna/Data-Science/ML Algorithms/Supevised/Regression.md

 It is used in python library sklearn.  <br/>

 ### Gradient Descent Algorithm
 Search for global minimum.
-This can be done by finding the gradient of the loss function, and multiplying that with a hyper parameter, learning rate, and then subtracting that value from the current weights.
+This can be done by finding the gradient of the loss function, and multiplying that with a hyper parameter, learning rate (helps determine the step size), and then subtracting that value from the current weights.
 This process iterates until convergence. <br/>
 Main objective is to minimize cost function. <br/>
 A gradient measures how much the output of a function changes if you change the inputs a little bit. <br/>
 Gradient descent is an optimization algorithm that finds the optimal weights (a,b) (Equation: Y=a+bX) that reduces prediction error i.e difference between actual and predicted values.
 Steps: